TOG Seminar Proceedings

 After the presentation, Mr. Nitin Desai sensitized the audience about how real the threats from a changing climate are.
 He highlighted the fact that the first and the most severe impacts of climate change will be on developing countries like India and consequently, a bad climate change mitigation policy will be a bad news for India and that we will have to pay the price.
 The concern that Mr. Nitin Desai showed for his flat on the first floor of a building very close to the sea was shared by Mr. Mani Shankar Aiyar who also expressed a deep concern over the large parts of coastal India that may be submerged in the coming years owing to rising sea levels.

-Other members of the audience expressed their concerns on climate change and combat policies.
+Ambassador Nigam Prakash then opened the stage for questions from the audience.
+Members of the audience expressed their concerns on climate change and combat policies.
 Ambassador Nigam Prakash concluded the seminar by thanking the esteemed panelists and the audience for their time on an issue of global importance.